I-2-0-8.Accommodations Under Section 504 of the Rehabilitation Act of 1973

 When working up a case, hearing office staff will check iAccommodate to determine if the claimant has previously requested an accommodation.
 Relevant accommodation requests include those marked as repeating and those requested specifically for the hearing level.

-Review any claimant correspondence to determine if the claimant or his or her representative has submitted an accommodation request independently.
+Review any claimant correspondence to determine if the claimant or the representative has submitted an accommodation request independently.

 2. Scheduling hearings